zwave-js/node-zwave-js/docs/api/controller.md

 > [!NOTE] Although support for this seems to be a certification requirement, it is currently unclear how this requirement must be fulfilled for controllers.
 The specification only refers to nodes:
 > The node is RECOMMENDED to use a visible LED for an identify function if it has an LED.
 If the node is itself a light source, e.g. a light bulb, this MAY be used in place of a dedicated LED.
 >
-> The event signature may be extended to accomodate this after clarification.
+> The event signature may be extended to accommodate this after clarification.